sermonstone/sermons/The Meaning of the Resurrection.md

-# The Meaning of the Resurrection
+amp# The Meaning of the Resurrection

 ## Introduction

 The resurrection of Jesus was a consistent theme in the preaching ministry of the Apostles.
-Let's see evidence of this in portions of the sermons recorded in Acts.
-In Acts 2, Peter is preaching on Pentecost, and speaks about the resurrection.
+For example, in Acts 2, Peter is preaching on Pentecost, and speaks about the resurrection.

 [Acts 2:22-36 English Standard Version